netdata/netdata/collectors/statsd.plugin/README.md

 ## sending statsd metrics from shell scripts

-You can send/update statsd metrics from shell scripts.
-You can use this feature, to visualize in Netdata automated jobs you run on your servers.
+Send/update statsd metrics from shell scripts to visualize automated jobs you run on your servers using the Netdata Agent.

 The command you need to run is: